loosolab/FRED/docs/add_whitelist.md

 ### Type 3: depend

 This type of whitelist is used when the values depend on the input of another key in the metadata structure.
-The whitelist is organized here using a yaml file.
-Each whitelist of type 'depend' must contain the keys 'whitelist_type' and 'ident_key'.
-The 'whitelist_type' is set with the value 'depend'.
-This identifies how the whitelist must be read within the metadata tool.
-The key 'ident_key' names the key on whose input the whitelist should depend.
-For example, if you want to make the whitelist for genes dependent on the examined organism, you set the value for 'ident key' to 'organism'.
+Each whitelist file of type depend contains beside 'whitelist_type' and 'whitelist' the further mandatory key 'ident_key'.
+This identifies the key in the metadata structure on whose input the whitelist should depend.
+For example, if you want to make the whitelist for genes dependent on the organism under investigation, set the value for 'ident_key' to 'organism_name'.

-The possible elements of the 'ident_key' (the values in the whitelist for the 'ident_key' are then specified as further keys.
-For the 'ident_key' 'organism' possible keys would be 'human_9606', 'mouse_10090', 'zebrafish_7955' etc. For each of these keys the whitelist can be entered as a list.
+The key 'whitelist' receives a dictionary whose keys represent the possible values of the metadata field specified in 'ident_key'.
+These keys are then assigned the values in a list, which an input can accept depending on this key.

 __Example:__